Solidsoft-Reply/Barcode-Scanner-Symbology-and-AIM-ID-Detector/README.md

-A library for detetion and representation of barcode symbologies.
+A library for detection and representation of barcode symbologies.
 The library currently supports AIM identifiers, only.